 Example: Below is just a sample.
 The detail and explanation sentence should be a little more detailed.)

-- Example detail 1: If I found a pot of gold, I would give half of the gold to my parents.
+- Example detail 1 (What): If I found a pot of gold, I would give half of the gold to my parents.

-- Example explanation 1: I would give my parents the gold because they give up things that they want to make sure I have what I want and need.
+- Example explanation 1 (Why): I would give my parents the gold because they give up things that they want to make sure I have what I want and need.
 They both work two jobs to make sure we have money to eat and to have fun.\

-For the closing sentence: Like the topic sentence, students will have the opportunity to brainstorm 3 possible closing sentences.
-After brainstorming, they will finish up their writing with a strong sentence that wraps up the paragraph content.
+For the closing sentence: Like the topic sentence, students will brainstorm 3 possible closing sentences.
+After brainstorming, they will wrap up their writing with a strong sentence that concludes the paragraph.

 Example: (The topic and closing sentence will be geared more to the 3 things talked about in the paragraph.)